Skip to content

 1. Unable to open the page using a browser.

-2. When using the sudo docker ps -a command to view the container list, it is found that the containers are restarting repeatedly.
+2. When checking the container list with the sudo docker ps -a command, it is found that the container is restarting repeatedly.

 3. Using curl http://localhost:8088 on the deployment server returns the error curl: (7) Failed to connect to localhost port 8088: Connection refused.